GuyomardMarie/SATURNN/README.md

 This repository contains the algorithms for the SATURNN model.

 **We provide here:**
-- The different classes and functions in order to compute SATURNN : 'SATURNN_functions.ipynb'
+- 'SATURNN_functions.ipynb': The different classes and functions in order to compute
+    - SATURNN
+    - Approximation by a Logistic Regression
-- An example of how to use the SATURNN : 'Main.ipynb'
+- 'Main.ipynb':  An example of how to use the SATURNN

 ## SATURNN